jelaniharris/jelaniharris/README.md

 ## 🌱 Currently Learning

 I'm working on getting better at NoSQL databases after having decades of relational database experience.
-I've dabbled in MongoDB and DynamoDB.
+I'm fairly confident in my MongoDB and DynamoDB skills.

 I'm also trying to improve my mobile skills by learning React Native (again).

-After taking a year off, I've been trying to get back into Unreal Engine.
+After taking a year off, I've been trying to get back into Unreal Engine by developing a single mobile project.

 ## Check out My Work / Personal Projects